Rob Heyland: Politics

 Heyland was a founder member of the Social Democrat Party.
 He was on the policy committee and stood for election in Belsize ward in the local elections in Camden.
 He was also a member of the 300 group, pushing for greater representation of women in parliament.
 He has spoken on platforms against consumerism and how it will destroy the planet.
 “A finite planet and a system of infinite growth are not compatible”.

-Personal life

-Heyland has been married to Victoria for 45 years.
-They have 4 children, Florence, Alfred, Lily and Clemency and 10 grandchildren and live in West Cork and South Devon.